WebberZone/where-did-they-go-from-here/readme.txt

 	* Auto-extract the first image in your post to be displayed as a thumbnail
 	* Manually enter the URL of the thumbnail via <a href="http://codex.wordpress.org/Custom_Fields">WordPress meta fields</a>
 	* Use timthumb to resize images or use your own filter function to resize post images

+From v2.0.0, this plugin incorporates [Freemius Insights](https://freemius.com).
+If you opt-in, some data about your usage of will be sent to freemius.com and will be used by me to help improve the plugin.
+This is completely optional and if you choose not to opt-in, it will not affect your usage of the plugin.

 == Installation ==